Orin-Labs/www/public/memo.md

 ## Raise

-I’m committed to being the first mover and am raising $3M on SAFEs at an $18M post.
+I’m committed to being the first mover and am raising $3M.

 Specifically, I’d like to hire a few of my smartest engineering friends from places like Khan Academy, Clever, Palantir, and Citadel to speed up the development.
 The product that people want is very clear and there’s a pathway to building it—it’d just take me way too long to do alone.